Have you been injured in an accident that wasn't your fault?

 If you were injured or became sick and someone else was at fault, we're here to help.

-We have helped hundreds of people in Torquay, Devon and throughout the UK get compensation for:
+We have helped hundreds of people in Torquay, Devon and throughout the UK claim No Win, No Fee compensation for their injuries.

 Do I qualify for personal injury compensation?